kulcsarrudolf/pasztor.at/content/blog/2016-10-04-cap-theorem.md

 categories: blog
 date: "2016-10-04T00:00:00Z"
 publishDate: "2016-10-04T00:00:00Z"
-excerpt: The CAP theorem is one of the most fundamental principles of distributed system design.
+summary: The CAP theorem is one of the most fundamental principles of distributed system design.
 Yet, it is often misunderstood or outright disregarded.
 tags:
 - Theory